FabianSchubert/microcircuit_network/README.md

 and networks that are all derived from base classes found in `mc.network_base`.

-### Building a Network Model
+#### Building a Network Model

-To create a network model for running an experiment/simulation, GeNN model definitions and network architectures can be merged into the final model.
-Unfortunately, this can not be done automatically yet, and should be implemented in the `setup` function of your derived network class, together with all other code that is required for setting up the model (excluding the final building/compilation and loading of the model).
-However, synapse and layer classes take genn neuron and synapse model defintions as module objects upon instantiation, which should facilitate the setup code of your network.
+The `NetworkBase` class in `mc.network_base.network` is an abstract base class, i.e. you need you need to define a child network class that inherits from `NetworkBase` when defining a network model.
+In particular, `NetworkBase` has an abstract method `setup` that has to be defined in your child class, and this is where GeNN model definitions and network the architecture come together into the final model.

+To build your network in `setup`, you should use the `LayerBase` and `SynapseBase` classes (or custom classes derived from them) found in `mc.network_base.layer` and `mc.network_base.synapse`, respectively.
+This is not strictly necessary, but it automates the extra steps involved in setting up neuron populations and synapse populations for training and testing, in particular adding custom updates to the model for weight updates.